 Highlight: Natural language input, beautiful interface

 Fantastical is a beautifully designed calendar app for Mac known for its natural language input.
-It allows you to create events and reminders by simply typing them in plain English.
+It allows you to create events and reminders by simply typing them.
 It offers a wide range of features, including a customizable interface, powerful integrations with other apps and services, and a unique “DayTicker” view that provides a timeline of your day.
 While some advanced features require a subscription, Fantastical is a popular choice for those who prioritize aesthetics and efficiency in their calendar.

 3. BusyCal